erikdubois/AntergosI3/README.md

 This script is my idea to have all my data in one folder i.e. .i3.
 I made symbolic links to files.
 I did notice that this is not so easy with the gtk files.
 The scripts makes backup files.

-The zsh script is an alternative to bash more colourfull (>100 themes) and more plugins then you ever need. these links will be made as well.
+The zsh script is an alternative to bash more colourfull (>100 themes) and more plugins then you ever need.
+These links will be made as well.
 Zsh will be installed in a later script if you want it.